Skip to Content

 The lake itself is the brightest turquoise color possible and the surrounding 10 Peaks mountains are nothing short of amazing.
 Daniel chose this place to get engaged because of how beautiful it is!

 Unfortunately, because of its beauty, Moraine Lake is one of the most visited places between Whistler and Banff.
-Plus, getting to Moraine Lake can be a challenge since the access road and parking lot closed to all personal vehicle traffic (except those with disability parking permits) in 2023.
+Plus, getting to Moraine Lake can be a challenge since the access road and parking lot closed permanently to all personal vehicle traffic (except those with disability parking permits) as of 2023.

 You’ll need to check into parking alternatives at Moraine Lake including public transit, shuttles, and tours.
 Most people visit by taking a Moraine Lake shuttle either from Banff town itself or from Lake Louise.